 I was very fortunate immediately after my suicide attempt.
 I knew that I couldn’t be alone and I knew that I couldn’t remain silent.
 Yet, I wasn’t sure if I had a place to go to or the ability to be open.
-That’s when a series of fortunate events made themselves felt in my new life.
+That’s when I experienced a series of fortunate events.

 The first event was a period of silence.
-The ceaseless chatter in my head, endlessly denigrating, endlessly negative, was unexpectedly silent.
-For the first time in months, if not years, I had clarity of thought.
+While in the hospital, the ceaseless chatter in my head, endlessly denigrating, endlessly negative, was unexpectedly silent.
+For the first time in years, I had silence.
+With it came clarity of thought.
 It was glorious.

 The second event was equally unexpected.
 My parents opened up their home to me.
 To many, this might seem to be the proper parental response to a child in need.
 But it was an atypical response in my family.
 We’ve never been overly “touchy-feely” so to receive such an emotional response was profound.

-Additional events unfolded: the hospital counselor introduced me to the concept of mindfulness; Bell was running it’s 2015 Let’s Talk campaign on television; the federal government was introducing its depressionhurts.ca website; I had been given the name of the Canadian Mental Health Association; and, my parents’ doctor agreed to take me on as a patient.
+Additional fortunate events unfolded: the hospital’s counselor introduced me to the concept of mindfulness; Bell was running it’s 2015 Let’s Talk campaign on television; the federal government was introducing its depressionhurts.ca website; I’d been given the name of the Canadian Mental Health Association; and, my parents’ doctor agreed to take me on as a patient.

 None of these events are exceptional other than in their timing.
 They all came at exactly that time when I was faced with the need to be more open about my circumstances.
-Just when I needed to be open, a campaign was underway encouraging people to be more open about mental illness.
+Just when I needed to be open, a campaign was underway encouraging people to do that.
 Just when I need to understand what had happened to me, a website was being advertised that could give me answers.
 Just as my mind had regained clarity, I was introduced to a concept that could, and has, helped me to change my styles of thinking.
 Consider that at my lowest point, I was introduced to an agency that has always treated me with compassion and kindness, neither of which I gave to myself.